Decreased risk of bone fracture and better overall bone health is another area of increasing interest in Extra Virgin Olive Oil research.

 Some medications, including steroids, and other diseases like thyroid problems have been linked to osteoporosis.

-Lost bone cannot be replaced, and as such, treatment focuses on preventing the condition from becoming worse.
+Lost bone is not replaceable.
+However treatment focuses on preventing the condition from becoming worse.
 Treatment plans often involve work from physicians, orthopaedists, a gynecologist, and an endocrinologist.
-In addition to including regular intake of Extra Virgin Olive Oil, exercise and nutrition as part of your lifestyle choices, other treatments include:
+In addition to including regular intake of Extra Virgin Olive Oil, exercise and nutrition as part of your lifestyle choices.
+Other treatments include:

 Estrogen Replacement Therapy

-- Often offered to women at high risk for osteoporosis, estrogen replacement therapy (ERT) helps prevent bone loss and reduce fracture risk.
+- Coincidentally women high risk for osteoporosis, estrogen replacement therapy (ERT) helps prevent bone loss and reduce fracture risk.
 The hormones also help prevent heart disease and improve cognitive function but can increase the risk for breast cancer.